somedatapacket/docs.humio.com/content/faq/_index.md

 groupby(host, function=max(@timestamp, as=@timestamp))
 | missing:=(now()-@timestamp)>(5*60*1000)
 | missing=true
 ```

 The above query shows a line for each host that we have not heard from
 in the last 5 minutes (timestamps in Humio are in milliseconds).
 You
 should run the query as a live search in a time interval that is
 longer than you "missing" threshold - when the last log from a log
-soures is older than your search time interval it will disappear.
+soures is older than your search time interval the log source will
+disappear from the result.